Anurag-singh-RBU/fiscal.cdm/README.md

-# FiscalCDM
+# Fiscal CDM

-FiscalCDM is a calendar-based financial data visualization tool designed to analyze cryptocurrency market trends.
+Fiscal.cdm is a calendar-based financial data visualization tool designed to analyze cryptocurrency market trends.
 It provides users with an intuitive interface to explore market performance , volatility , and other technical indicators over time.
 The tool supports multiple timeframes and allows PDF exports for reporting purposes.

 ---